GMAT Pattern 2024: GMAT Focus Edition, Section-wise Marking Scheme

-GMAT Pattern 2023: As per the recent update by GMAC, the GMAT exam pattern will undergo substantial changes this year.
-GMAT Focus Edition, the new version of the exam is expected to be launched by June 2023.
+GMAT Pattern 2024: As per the recent update by GMAC, the GMAT exam pattern has undergone substantial changes this year.
+GMAC has launched the new version of the exam called GMAT Focus Edition.
 This version is said to be more flexible and efficient.
-It will be an hour shorter, and will not have AWA and IR sections.
-Further, a new section called data insights will be introduced.
-The detailed pattern for the new version is yet to be announced- Hence, the exam pattern of GMAT 2022 has been outlined by the Graduate Management Admission Council (GMAC) for the reference of interested candidates.
+The total duration of the GMAT Focus edition is 2 hours and 15 minutes.
+This edition does not contain AWA and IR sections.
+Further, a new section called Data Insights has been introduced.
+The detailed pattern for the new version is available on the official website - mba.com.

 Also check: GMAT Syllabus